Air Fryer Recipe

 Method

-1. Peel and thinly slice the apples, toss in lemon juice to prevent browning.
+1. Peel the apples and slice them thinly, then toss them with lemon juice to stop them browning.

-2. Lay out the flour tortillas, spread shredded cheddar on one half of each.
+2. Lay out the flour tortillas and scatter shredded cheddar over one half of each one.

-3. Top with apple slices, drizzle honey and sprinkle cinnamon if desired, add another layer of cheese, and fold the tortilla.
+3. Top with the apple slices, drizzle over the honey and sprinkle with cinnamon if desired, then add another layer of cheese and fold the tortilla over.

 4. Preheat the air fryer to 180°C (356°F) for 3 minutes.

-5. Place quesadillas in the air fryer basket, cook for 5-7 minutes until golden and crispy.
+5. Place the quesadillas in the air fryer basket and cook for 5-7 minutes, until golden and crisp.

-6. Remove, let cool, slice into wedges, and season with salt and pepper.
+6. Remove them, leave to cool slightly, slice into wedges, and season with salt and pepper.

 Why this works in an air fryer